iterative/katacoda-scenarios/get-started/stages/08-reproduce-a-pipeline.md

 `dvc status featurize`{{execute}}

-For the `featurization` stage, however, DVC runs the script because the outputs are not there and the dependencies (as their MD5 hashes are missing from `dvc.lock`) is considered changed.
+For the `featurization` stage, however, DVC runs the script because the outputs are not where they should be, and the dependencies (as their MD5 hashes are missing from `dvc.lock`) are considered changed.

 `dvc repro featurize`{{execute}}